 The dedicated assembly line worked tirelessly on reviving the kittens and were able to breathe life into 8 of them!

-Now Dot, and her very large family, returned to Sandra’s home.
+Now senior cat Dot, and her very large young family, returned to Sandra’s home.

 There were 5 boys; Argyle, Fleece, Corduroy, Paisley and Plaid.

-The other 3 girls were named Denim, Chevron and the adorable runt, Ikat.
+The 3 little girls were named Denim, Chevron, and the adorable runt was dubbed Ikat.

 The next weeks were full of cute, growing babies.

-For our enjoyment, the camera is ALWAYS close at hand in Sandra’s home!
+For our enjoyment and most importantly, the camera is ALWAYS close at hand in Sandra’s home!

 “Dot’s transformation herself has been amazing; her body language and her trust in humans has grown tremendously!”

-Little Ikat was struggling though.
-She was only about 1/3 the size of her siblings.
+Little Ikat was struggling though, and was only about 1/3 the size of her siblings.